 - (1) The On My Way service may be purchased on Air Canada's website for flights operated by Air Canada, Air Canada Rouge and Air Canada Express within Canada booked more than 96 hours prior to travel. - (2) The applicable fee is \$25 for short-haul (up to 1609 km/1000 miles) or \$35 for long haul flights (1610 km/1001 miles or more) per direction, subject to applicable taxes.
-Fee is non-refundable. - (3) The additional services provided to On My Way customers are, in the case of any schedule irregularity: - a) Exclusive toll free access to the On My Way desk, available 24/7, and staffed with specialized Air Canada agents available to provide assistance; - b) Automatic flight notification, by e-mail and SMS (when a mobile phone number has been provided), commencing four (4) hours prior to the scheduled departure time providing gate and connecting flight information; - c) Where no flight is available for re-booking and where the trip can be completed through ground transportation, passenger will be provided, at his or her option, with a car rental (with a provider selected by Air Canada), within a maximum of 200 kilometers from location of passenger, or compensation as follows: - i.
+Fee is non-refundable. - (3) The additional services provided to On My Way customers are, in the case of any Schedule Irregularity or denial of boarding: - a) Exclusive toll free access to the On My Way desk, available 24/7, and staffed with specialized Air Canada agents available to provide assistance; - b) Where no flight is available for re-booking and where the trip can be completed through ground transportation, passenger will be provided, at his or her option, with a car rental (with a provider selected by Air Canada), within a maximum of 200 kilometers from location of passenger, or compensation as follows: - i.
 A parking allowance (up to a maximum of \$40) where passenger has incurred parking expenses; or, alternatively, - ii.
 A taxi allowance (up to a maximum of \$100), where passenger has incurred taxi expenses.